akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+- ✨ *inlet*: add support for flow rate-limiting with `inlet.flow.rate-limit`
 - 🌱 *inlet*: improve performance of GeoIP lookup
 - 🌱 *inlet*: add `inlet.core.asn-providers` to specify how to get AS numbers. `inlet.core.ignore-asn-from-flow` is deprecated and mapped